Description

 Salmon Fishing River Whiteadder

-The Whiteadder although a tributary of the Tweed is a salmon river in its own right.
-This is a small easily fished river and a rod between 10ft summer and 13ft for heavier water/ autumn conditions is ideal.
-When the Tweed is flooded, the Whiteadder is a good option, as water levels are more regulated by the reservoir at the head of the system.
+This beautiful river, although a tributary of the Tweed is a salmon river in its own right.
+This is a small easily fished river and a rod between 10ft summer and 12ft for heavier water/ autumn conditions is ideal.
+Interestingly when the Tweed is flooded, the Whiteadder can be a good Plan B. Since water levels are more regulated by the reservoir at the head of the system.

 Most fishing can be done with shallow, non obtrusive wading and long casting is not necessary.
 We hold in stock Scott Mackenzie Atlas switch rods, in 11ft, 4 inch, 12ft 7 inch, that are ideal tools for fishing this river.
 You can also fish for salmon with single hand rods.
 Salmon can be sight fished and your guide can assist by guiding you onto fish.

-Fishing is by fly only, and no other method is permitted.
-Its mandatory catch and release until the end of June.
+Lastly, fishing is by fly only, and no other method is permitted.
+It’s mandatory catch and release until the end of June.
+With the intention to protect Spring fish.
 The river associations and bodies governing this river encourage catch and release at all times.

 There are salmon throughout the system throughout the year.
-The autumn/ fall months give the best chance of salmon, especially when the is falling back after a spate.
+The Spring and then autumn/ fall months give the best chance of salmon, especially when the is falling back after a spate.